ntolasaria/launch_school/rb_120/rb_129/study_guide.md

 Since `initialize` gets called every time we instantiate a new object of the class with the `new` method, the class variable is incremented by 1 everytime an object is instantiated.

+*Class methods are sometimes confusingly called a "singleton method" (the term is used in other contexts as well).
+Good to know, not required to be used though.*

 ## Method Access Control
 Method access control is generally implemented through the use of *access modifiers*.
 The purpose of access modifiers is to allow or restrict access to a particular thing (being the methods in a class).